 A trader expects a rise in price of an underlying asset, and therefore opens a long position, ie he buys a position.
 The leverage is 10:1.
 So if he invests $1,000, he can trade a leveraged volume of $ 10,000 of the underlying asset.
 If the base value increases by five percent, this means an increase in value of the CFD position by $500.
 The trader closes the position in this moment, and he makes a gain of fifty percent of his invested capital, ie a $500 profit.
 If the price decreased on the other hand, the trader loses his money in the same way.

 What are the advantages of trading CFDs?

 Because of the leverage effect, a high volume can be traded with only a small investment.
 Even with a low capital investment, this effect causes a high earnings yield.
 Especially in volatile markets the prospects for high profits are good.
-Because the CFD traders can bet on rising and falling prices, there is also the opportunity to earn money in falling markets.
+Because the CFD traders can profit from both rising and falling prices, there is also the opportunity to earn money in falling markets.
 On the other hand, volatile underlyings can cause traders to quickly lose their invested money.
 That’s why we recommend to only trade with money that isn’t really needed and to first gain valuable experiences by trading with a practice account.